History of the Jews in New York (state): 19th and 20th centuries

 The second period in American Jewish history was dominated by German Jewry.
 Jewish people looking for peace and new life, and especially in the 19th century, New York was somewhere to do it.
-Many settlers started careers in the arts, business, literature.
-Between the 1830s and 1880s, a growing number of middle class German Jews escaping from discrimination arrived in New York, seeking fame and fortune.
+Many settlers started careers in the arts, business, and literature.
+Between the 1830s and 1880s, a growing number of middle-class German Jews escaping discrimination arrived in New York.
 As the city continued to grow, so did the Jewish population.
 In 1848 German Jews in New York established B'nai B'rith, the first major secular organization.

 When the Civil War started about 7,000 Jews fought for the Union and about 1,500 for the Confederacy.
 After the Civil War, New York Jews were more religiously split with a Reform movement rising in popularity.

 The Great Wave

 Between 1880 and 1924, 2.5 million Ashkenazi Jews from the Russian Empire, Kingdom of Romania, and Austria-Hungary came to the United States and nearly 75 percent took up residence on the Lower East Side.
 The Jewish population in New York went from about 80,000 in 1880 to 1.5 million in 1920 This new mix of cultures changed what was a middle-class, acculturated, politically conservative community to a working-class, Yiddish-speaking group with a varied mix of ideologies including socialism, Zionism, and religious orthodoxy.
 The population of Jews eventually hit over one million by the 1900s and crowded into Jewish neighborhoods where they were not restricted from renting due to discriminatory policies that persisted until the end of World War II.
 The less-fortunate began to make the Lower East Side their own district as an influx of Jews reached the city between the 1870s and early 1900s.

 The Jews of Central and Eastern Europe faced economic hardship, persecution, and social and political changes in the 1800s through the early 1900s, causing them to flee to the United States.
 In Russia, there were waves of pogroms between 1881 and 1921.

 In 1940, 90% of New York state's 2,206,328 (1937 figure) Jews resided in the city.
 However, the next two decades saw a flow to the suburbs.